Anti-Vietnamese sentiment: Historical context

 Vietnam's southward coastal expansion caused significant friction with its Southeast Asian neighbors as early as the 15th Century.
 The absorption of the lands of Champa and the settlement of the Mekong Delta created a real and perceived threat in the minds of their neighbors, particularly in Cambodia.
 Likewise, Vietnamese expansion into Laos during this period negatively defined Tai identities against the "civilized" cultural elements that Emperor Lê Thánh Tông had attempted to forcefully impose.
 In contrast, historical anti-Vietnamese sentiment in Siam reflected the two states' competition for regional hegemony, rivalries reached their height during the Siamese-Vietnamese wars of the late 18th and early 19th centuries.

 A majority of these wars were fought in Cambodia, and folk tales about this period often feature Vietnamese antagonists.
 Misunderstandings were compounded by cultural differences, as the Vietnamese culture, etiquette, and manner of diplomacy were heavily influenced by that of China, whereas the Indochinese kingdoms had historically been part of the Indosphere.

-With the subsequent French military occupation of Vietnam as a consequence of Vietnam's persecution of the Catholic population by the Nguyễn dynasty after Gia Long, French colonial rulers considered the Vietnamese an inferior race, calling them "Annamites", even towards Vietnamese elites.
-Originally referring to northern Vietnamese, it became a symbol of widespread discrimination and anti-Vietnamism.
+With the subsequent French occupation of Vietnam in the late 19th century, French colonial rulers considered the Vietnamese an inferior race.
+Originally a neutral term, "Annamites" became more pejorative.
 Mass uprisings against French colonial overlords increased, and the French tightened their grip on the Vietnamese with more brutal and infamous punishments, including deportations to New Caledonia.
 French colonial rule would soon be disrupted by the Japanese, but the attitude remained the same, even after World War II, until the Battle of Điện Biên Phủ.

-Severely malnourished children in Hải Hậu Village, Nam Định province, August 1945.
-Extremely impoverished villagers suffered the most from the famine, with various sources estimating the number of people starving to death at approximately one to two million.